 This is a program designed to introduce the Boston College Police function and responsibilities to incoming freshmen and transfer students and their parents.
 The programs are offered during the orientation process.

 International Student Seminar

 This seminar is designed to introduce the Boston College Police function and responsibilities to international students.
-The seminar is offered during "Move-In" weekend each fall.
+The seminar is offered during the fall semester.